-Proposals for flag flying days and the processing of proposals by the Ministry
+Proposals for flag days and the processing of proposals by the Ministry

 When proposing new flag days, citizens should bear in mind that they are entitled to fly the flag if they so desire.
 All citizens have the right to fly the national flag, if there is a reason for doing so, even on dates not stated in the calendar.
 Only at night it is absolutely prohibited to fly the flag.
 When flying the flag, citizens must comply with the prescribed times.

-Well-grounded proposals for flag flying days may be submitted to the Ministry's Registry.
+Well-grounded proposals for flag days may be submitted to the Ministry's Registry.

-From a proposal to a national flag flying day in the calendar
+From a proposal to a national flag day in the calendar

 The process of having a flag day added to the calendar often begins with the Ministry recommending that the flag be flown annually on that day, as in the case of Finnish Nature Day and Miina Sillanpää Day.
 The Ministry recommended that the flag be flown on both days for the first time in 2017, and the days will be designated as flag days in the calendar in 2023.